selectel/terraform-provider-selectel/website/docs/d/dedicated_servers_v1.html.markdown

 page_title: "Selectel: selectel_dedicated_servers_v1"
 sidebar_current: "docs-selectel-datasource-dedicated-servers-v1"
 description: |-
-  Provides a list of dedicated servers available in the project.
+  Provides a list of dedicated servers in the project.
 ---

 # selectel\_dedicated\_servers\_v1

-Provides a list of dedicated servers available in the project.
+Provides a list of dedicated servers in the project.
+Learn more about [About dedicated servers.](https://docs.selectel.ru/en/dedicated/about/about-dedicated)

 ## Example Usage